ashgoren/callers-studio/web/README.md

 #### 5. Update the Hook's `select` Transform (if needed)

-In `src/hooks/useDances.ts`, if need a flattened string for query builder filtering, add it to the `buildRelationsColumns` helper:
+In `src/hooks/useDances.ts`, if you need a flattened string for query builder filtering, add it to the `buildRelationsColumns` helper:

 ```typescript
 const buildRelationsColumns = (dance: Dance) => ({